waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.2/readme.md

 ## Overview

 **Containers** are a building blocks of modern applications.
-A container _contains_ everything an application needs to run bundled into a single container image.
+A container _contains_ everything an application needs to run, bundled into a single container image.

 **Container images** are merely a container in an offline state.
 Container images are commonly pushed to and stored in a container **registry**.